Obama’s White House alumni fight Trump tweet for tweet — earlier and harder than ever before

 This is a new development in American politics.

+“There are more than a few of us who believe deeply in holding this administration’s feet to the fire — especially when they offer falsehoods to the American people and distort our record,” a former senior administration official tells Yahoo News.
+“We have an email chain going where we share impressions, etc.”

-The latest example is Colin Kahl, a Georgetown University professor who served as a national security official under Obama.
+The latest to enter the fray is Colin Kahl, a Georgetown University professor who served as a national security official under Obama.
 Angered by the current administration’s attempts to blame Obama for the first counterterrorism misstep to occur on Trump’s watch — a botched Jan.
 29 raid in Yemen that left one American commando dead — Kahl on Thursday fired off a flurry of tweets explaining that Obama neither planned nor approved the mission and that any reports saying otherwise were “totally false.”

 “Trump and his team owns the process and the ultimate decision — and the consequences,” Kahl snapped.